pkncoder/pkncoder/README.md

     - Javascript
     - HTML
     - CSS
+    - BASH

 - 🌱 I am interesting in learning many different languages.
-Currently I am learning Java from my AP CS A class, and learning BASH scripting for terminal control and CLI's
+Currently I am learning Java from my AP CS A class!

 - 🤝 I contribute to the Pirates FRC Robotics team (7165) by being the only student programmer in our team